rya-sge/access-denied/_posts/2026-09-09-kzg-polynomial-commitments-glossary.md

 \end{aligned}
 $$

-The witness is this quotient committed the same way the polynomial itself was.
-The security argument rests on a conditional: if the claimed value is wrong, the division leaves a non-zero remainder, so $$\psi_i$$ is not a polynomial at all and the committer has nothing to commit to.
-Its degree is $$\deg(\phi) - 1$$, so an honest committer can always build it from the same public parameters.
+The witness is this quotient committed the same way the polynomial itself was, and its degree is $$\deg(\phi) - 1$$, so an honest committer can always build it from the same public parameters.
+The intuition for soundness is that a wrong claimed value leaves a non-zero remainder, so the quotient is a rational function rather than a polynomial and cannot be committed from the reference string.
+The proof itself is a reduction: a committer who produces a passing witness for a wrong value can be turned into a solver for t-SDH.

 ### VerifyEval pairing equation